-Awamori is a type of distilled rice liqueur which originates from the Okinawa Islands in southern Japan.
+Awamori is a type of distilled rice liqueur that originates from the Okinawa Islands in southern Japan.
 It’s been produced here for the last 600 years when the islands were still independent of Japan and known as the Ryukyu Kingdom.
 Back then, it was mostly consumed by royalty; therefore, the Ryukyu King would regularly send aged awamori as tribute gifts to the rulers of Japan and China.
-In this awamori guide, we will learn how its made, how to drink it, and find out more about the various types.
+In this awamori guide, we will learn how its made, how to drink it and find out more about the various types.